Fame The Musical – Limited West End Run

 A young, fit and energetic cast convey P.A. (the high school of performing arts) in the most convincing way of all.
 This cast is a quadruple threat – performers not only act, but play instruments, sing incredibly and boy, do they dance!
 The choreography in particular by Nick Winston is awe-inspiring and the delivery does him justice.

-Show stealing moments are aplenty throughout this production.
-Schlomo & Carmen (played just beautifully by Simon Anthony and Stephanie Rojas) delight as they skillfully deliver the highs and the lows of their relationship.
-Keith Jack & Hayley Johnston also create some wonderful moments as Nick & Mabel, leading into “Lets Play A Love Scene”.
+Show stealing moments are aplenty throughout this show.
+Schlomo & Carmen (played by Simon Anthony and Stephanie Rojas) delight as they skilfully deliver the highs and the lows of their relationship.
+Keith Jack & Molly McGuire also create some wonderful moments as Nick & Serena, leading into “Lets Play A Love Scene”.

-But it is Jamal Crawford as Tyrone Jackson who lifts the audience up sky-high with his performance of “Dancing On The Sidewalk” – a choreography masterclass, a total highlight and a spectacular moment in Act 2.
+Jamal Kane Crawford as Tyrone Jackson lifts the audience up sky-high with his performance of “Dancing On The Sidewalk” – a choreography masterclass, a total highlight and a spectacular moment in Act 2.
 The way that the scene is sandwiched between Tyrone’s own academic struggles is beautiful direction.
 Tyryone’s relationship with Iris (Jorgie Porter) is also a real highlight.
 Porter is a great casting and genuinely excellent throughout.
-Her Iris is incredibly sincere and she is at the forefront of some big numbers with not a foot out of place.
+Her Iris is sincere and she is at the forefront of some big numbers with not a foot out of place.

-The “Teachers Argument” provides one of many vocal highlights – how could it not with the impressive Katie Warsop as Miss Bell and Mica Paris as Miss Sherman.
+The “Teachers Argument” provides one of many vocal highlights – how could it not with the impressive Katie Warsop, who is exceptional throughout as Miss Bell, and Mica Paris as Miss Sherman.
 “These Are My Children” is a spine tingling delight from Mica Paris as she brings the house down with her remarkably understated portrayal of a frustrated teacher.
 A well known name maybe, but she’s here for her exceptional talent.

 Fans of the film should be prepared that this is NOT the film.
 If you want the 2019 embodiment of a classic then buy your tickets because you are going to be whisked away for an incredible ride.
 If you think you’ve seen this before – you haven’t!

-Buy your tickets for this incredible show that tours until November here: Click here for Tickets…
+Buy your tickets for this incredible show for it’s limited London run: Click here for Tickets…